 DISCOMFORT: Any discomfort from the procedure usually settles within a few weeks, but some patients do experience long-term discomfort.
 However, the symptoms are usually mild and can be controlled with artificial tears.

 INCREASED LIKELIHOOD OF CATARACTS: This is quite common within five years of the operation.
 If cataracts do occur, they can be treated in the normal way.
 In some patients, a trabeculectomy works less well if a cataract operation is performed subsequently.

 INFECTION AND LOSS OF VISION IN THE EYE: There is a small risk of infection after any form of eye surgery, including trabeculectomy.
 With trabeculectomy there is also a permanently-increased risk of infection getting inside the eye.
 But the risk is small: roughly one in every 100 operations.

 Further surgery may be required to ensure that the operation is successful, or to correct low pressure.
 It’s not unusual for an additional procedure of some sort to be required, but this is usually a much shorter procedure than the trabeculectomy itself.

 Minimally invasive glaucoma surgery (also known as micro invasive glaucoma surgery, or MIGS) is the latest advance in surgical treatment for glaucoma.
-It aims to reduce intraocular pressure by either increasing outflow of aqueous humour [links to ‘Understanding the structure of the eye’], or reducing its production.
+It aims to reduce intraocular pressure by either increasing outflow of aqueous humour, or reducing its production.